sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 Note this sets the last update check time to one day prior plus 30 additional seconds.
 This assumes your app uses the default scheduled check interval time of 1 day, otherwise you may need to adjust this computed date accordingly.

+For testing these examples you may also want to disable automatic downloading of updates if you opted into it.

 #### Window Title Accessory Example

 The first example demonstrates creating a gentle reminder when a new update alert is available by attaching an "Update Available" button to the application's main window's titlebar.